N4Works/n4onbottom/README.md

 </ul>
 ```

-Remember to inject the dependency on module.
+Remember to inject the dependency in your module.

 ```
 angular.module('yourModule', ['n4OnBottom']);